 A good ecommerce MVP is not the smallest possible shopping app.
 It is the smallest release that can process real orders, teach the team where buyers drop off, and keep operations manageable.
 That means the MVP needs enough admin, analytics, and support visibility to run the business after launch.

-| Release | Include | Defer | Success measure |
+| Release | Include | Defer | Success Measure |

 |---|---|---|---|